100 Notable alumni of

 -

-Jon Stevens Corzine is an American financial executive and retired politician who served as a United States Senator from New Jersey from 2001 to 2006, and the 54th governor of New Jersey from 2006 to 2010.
-Corzine ran for a second term as governor but lost to Republican Chris Christie.
+Jon Stevens Corzine is an American financial executive and retired politician who served as a United States senator from New Jersey from 2001 to 2006, and the 54th governor of New Jersey from 2006 to 2010.
+Corzine ran for a second term as governor in 2009 but was defeated for re-election by Republican Chris Christie.
 A member of the Democratic Party, he previously worked at Goldman Sachs; after leaving politics, he was CEO of MF Global from 2010 until its collapse in 2011.

 -